ofir123/color2pi/README.md

 # color2pi
-sniffing color using the pi camera, detect median color and send over serial to arduino and over zqm to a p5.js html file.
+sniffing color using the pi camera  to python
+detect avrage color using pillow send over serial to arduino
+send over zqm to a node server running a p5.js html file.

 ## preper pi
 1. format and extract noob-lite to SD crap, install raspebian